Welcome to Magnus' research page

-In my research I explore nanophysical phenomena and their use in novel applications, such as new types of biosensing methods.
-I am particularly interested in metal nanostructures, which interacts strongly with light through charge oscillations known as plasmons.
-Other research interests include developing new nanofabrication techniques, nanofluidics and the implementation of surface chemistry to improve sensing applications.
+We explore nanophysical phenomena and their use in novel applications, such as new types of biosensing methods.
+Focus is on metal nanostructures, which interacts strongly with light through charge oscillations known as plasmons.
+Other research interests include developing new nanofabrication techniques, nanofluidics and surface chemistry for sensing applications.

-I am currently pursuing a postoc as a Wenner-Gren Fellow in Prof. Cees Dekker´s group at Delft University of Technology in the Netherlands.
-I was previously in Prof. Fredrik Höök's group at Chalmers University of Technology in Sweden and before that at Lund University at the Nanometer Structure Concortium, directed by Prof. Lars Samuelsson.
+I recently started as an assistant professor at the Laboratory of Organic Electronics at Linköping University, Sweden.
+Before that, I was a postdoc as a Wenner-Gren Fellow in Prof. Cees Dekker´s group at Delft University of Technology in the Netherlands.
+My PhD studies were performed in Prof. Fredrik Höök's group at Chalmers University of Technology in Gothenburg, Sweden.

 News and events

 Feb 2014: Paper on plasmon-enhanced four wave mixing in nanoholes published in Optics Letters (Hagman et al.).

 Dec 2013: Presentation at the MRS 2013 Fall meeting (US).

 Oct 2013: Presentation at the Dutch meeting on Cellular and Molecular Biophysics (NL) and at Cutting Edge Biomolecular Science (SWE).

 Sep 2013: We received a 2.5MUSD NIH Advanced Sequencing Technology award to further develop our plasmonic nanopore research the coming years (with prof. Aksmientiev in Illinois).

 April 2013: Presentation on plasmonic nanopores at Imagine Nano, Bilbao, Spain and at Cambridge University, UK.

 Feb 2013: Paper published in Nano Letters on optical profiling with a plasmonic nanopore and quantification of temperatures in single plasmonic nanoantennas.